Medically Reviewed by Dr P. E. Pancoast, MD

 Some common hangover symptoms include:

 The more drinks you consume in a shorter period, the higher and faster your BAC level will rise.
-As it does, you increase your chances of getting sick from alcohol.
+As it does, you increase your chances of getting alcohol poisoning.

 Typically, alcohol intoxication or poisoning symptoms include the following: